Nov 12, 2015 04:30PM

 Amsterdam recently joined forces with Flagship Restaurant Group to open a second location across from Pinnacle Bank Arena in Lincoln’s bustling Haymarket district—a coup for the after-concert crowd and Husker fans who can try a Spicy Red Falafel in the name of team spirit on game day.
 Amsterdam is also joining Westroads Mall’s Flagship Commons dining space.

 A recent visit to the Dundee location showed Amsterdam tasting better than ever at the place whose late-night hours and cool vibe had originally set it apart.

 Before you even round the corner, you’ll sense the savory aroma of curry fries wafting throughout the neighborhood.
-Follow your nose as the scent strengthens, and you’ll find falafel treasure at the end
+Follow your nose as the scent strengthens, and you’ll find falafel treasure at the end of the line.

 The falafel that started it all is perfectly cooked on the restaurant’s trademark grilled flatbread and adorned with the tabouli, pickled red cabbage, and carrot-chickpea salad that graces all the main menu items.
 Meat lovers will enjoy the Döner Kabob, offered alongside the falafel as a protein choice for their sandwich, salad, or plate (the latter a newer offering with hummus).
 Sauce lovers can choose from four house-made options—garlic, herb, spicy red, and a newer spicy green—and will appreciate mixing and matching sauces as they like.

 Curry fries are served European style with mayo (remember that famous fries/mayo scene in Pulp Fiction?) or with all-American ketchup.
 A newer masterpiece, Feta Fries, are an absolute inspiration—curry fries topped with all four sauces and chunks of fresh feta.
 A tomato-based Moroccan Peanut Soup with coconut milk, cumin, and cilantro is a special treat in colder months.